-The Department of Earth Sciences has received the Athena SWAN Bronze Award.
+The Department of Earth Sciences received an Athena SWAN Bronze Award in April 2016.

 Athena SWAN is a national scheme to promote women's careers in science, technology, engineering, maths and medicine (STEMM).
 Its Bronze, Silver and Gold awards celebrate good practice in recruiting, retaining and promoting women in those subject areas within Higher Education.

 The scheme is managed by the Equality Challenge Unit (ECU), and is funded by ECU, the Research Councils UK (RCUK), the Royal Society, the Biochemical Society and the Department of Health.
 The Charter evolved from work between the Athena Project and the Scientific Women's Academic Network (SWAN) and was launched in June 2005 at the Institute of Physics.
 The membership has steadily grown since then, and so has the number of award holders Nationally, Athena SWAN activity has significantly increased following the link between Athena SWAN awards and research funding.
 In 2011, the Chief Medical Officer announced that the National Institute for Health Research would only expect to shortlist medical schools for biomedical research centre and unit funding if the school holds a Silver Athena SWAN award.
 In January 2013, the Research Councils UK (RCUK) unveiled its new Statement of Expectations for Equality and Diversity, expecting those in receipt of Research Council funding to provide evidence of commitment to equality and diversity with participation in Athena SWAN specifically mentioned as one piece of such evidence.
 It may be expected that other funders (such as the Royal Society and charities) will follow suit.

 The Charter has 10 principles at its core, the benefits of which include retention of highly valued female staff, access to a network of contacts, and external recognition of positive action already taken.